MorganMaltba/Bus-Tracker/README.md

 To run, download all files into the same directory, and open the Bus Tracker.HTML file in your browser.

 **Roadmap of future improvements**: <br>
-Future improvements include updated icons that change dependent on wether bus is stationary or in motion.
+Future improvements include updated icons that change dependent on whether bus is stationary or in motion.

 **License information**: <br>
 MIT License